 The reference (to be provided in English- French and Spanish can be accepted for MINES-ParisTech and Zaragoza University) should include, if possible, details of the results he/she has obtained throughout his/her studies.
 If the applicant has not graduated, the reference should give a prediction of the likely degree outcome.
 Additionally, the reference should indicate whether the applicant language skills are adequate for postgraduate study (either in English, French or Spanish according to the student's choice of university).

-Finally, the referee should include their name, status/title, telephone/fax/email number, the name and address of their institution/company, the official headed paper of the institution/company and their signature.
-The letters of reference are to be uploaded and hardcopies are to be sent by regular mail before the end of the application process to:
+Finally, the referee should include their name, status/title, telephone/email, the name and address of their institution/company, the official headed paper of the institution/company and their signature.
+The letters of reference are to be uploaded.
+Universities reserve the right to ask for the hardcopies to be sent via regular mail if necessary.

 For Hanze UAS only: students will pay tuition fee directly to the University.
 To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (1.300 euros for EU students, 1.500 euros for non-EU students) to EUREC upon reception of the offer letter.
 This deposit will be reimbursed at the end of October to students who joined the course.